US investigation of priest sex abuse produces first charges

-PHILADELPHIA (AP) - Federal prosecutors in Philadelphia have charged a former Roman Catholic priest with lying to the FBI about whether he knew an accuser and his family.
+PHILADELPHIA (AP) - Federal prosecutors filed their first charges Thursday in a sweeping investigation of child sexual abuse by clerics in Pennsylvania, accusing a former Roman Catholic priest of lying to the FBI about whether he knew an accuser and his family.

-The charges against 81-year-old Robert Brennan are the first to come from a sweeping Justice Department investigation into child sexual abuse by priests in Pennsylvania.

-Authorities say Brennan was arrested in Maryland and is expected to be arraigned Thursday afternoon in Philadelphia.
+Robert Brennan, 81, was arrested in Maryland and is expected to be arraigned Thursday afternoon in Philadelphia, authorities said.

-The indictment says Brennan told FBI agents in April that he did not know accuser Sean McIlmail from his years at a northeast Philadelphia parish from 1993 to 2004.
+Brennan told FBI agents in April that he did not know accuser Sean McIlmail from his years at a northeast Philadelphia parish from 1993 to 2004, according to the indictment.

-Brennan had been indicted on related state sexual assault charges in 2013, but the case was dropped when McIlmail died of a drug overdose before trial.
+Brennan was indicted on related state sexual assault charges in 2013, but the case was dropped when McIlmail died of a drug overdose before trial.

 His family has settled a lawsuit against the Archdiocese of Philadelphia for an undisclosed sum.

-A former lawyer for Brennan did not immediately return calls seeking comment.
+A former lawyer for Brennan did not return calls seeking comment.

+A 2005 Philadelphia grand jury report said that Brennan was repeatedly named in complaints about inappropriate behavior around children.
+He was suspended by the church and moved to Perryville, Maryland.
+He was defrocked in 2017.

+Former District Attorney Seth Williams, who charged Brennan in 2013 only to drop the charges after the young man died, said he had hoped to “have brought Father Brennan to justice.”
+However, he said he didn’t have the evidence to pursue the sex abuse charges.

 Sign up for Daily Newsletters